-Theft of college or personal property, as well as damage done to such property (due either to malice or to extreme carelessness), is considered inappropriate behavior.
+Theft of College or personal property of others, as well as damage, destruction, or defacement of such property (due either to malice or to extreme carelessness), is considered unacceptable behavior.
 This includes the moving or removal of furniture and other college property from their appropriate location in public places, as well as theft, damage, or moving of bicycles marked as belonging to the campus EMT service.
+Students will be assessed the cost of any vandalism, damage, or theft and that cost will be charged to the student's college account as provided in this chapter.
+Also see the Residential Life and Housing Policies in this chapter.